ddzyne/ohsmart-client/README.md

           // Field type.
 Can be:
           // * autocomplete - this is a selectbox with either a pre-defined list or typeahead service coupled
           // * text - plain textbox
-          // * date - date selector
+          // * date - date/time selector
-          // * datetime-local - date and time selector
           // * number - numbers only
           // * group - a field group, this group contains another fields array
           // * radio - a radio button selection field (one option is always selected)
           // * check - a checkbox selection field (select zero or more options)
           type: 'text',

-          // label can be a string or language object
+          // Label can be a string or preferably a language object
           label: 'Some string',

-          // name for this field, gets sent to the API
+          // Name for this field, gets sent to the API, needed for mapping
           name: 'some_string',

-          // field is required or not.
-Not applicable to radio buttons or group fields
+          // Optionally set field to required or not.
+Not applicable to radio buttons or group fields.
           required: true,

-          // validation options for textfields.
-Can be 'email'...
-          validation: 'email',

-          // optional field description, can be a string or a language object
+          // Optional field description, can be a string or a language object.
+Appears in tooltip or under label in case of group field
           description: 'Some description',

-          // optional pre-set value of this field.
+          // Optional pre-set value of this field.
 A string in case of a text field, an options object in case of an autocomplete field
           value: 'Some value string',

           // Optionally set field to private - this data won't be public
           private: true,

+          // You can set the disabled flag if you don't want the user to change this field's value
+          disabled: true,

-          // Repeatable field, for text and group fields only
+          // Text and group fields only, make field repeatable field
           repeatable: true,

+          // Text field only, enable this if you want a larger textarea
+          multiline: true,

+          // Textfield only, to validate input.
+See ValidationType in types/Metadata.ts
+          validation: 'email',

+          // Textfield only.
+Optionally provide this value if you want to fill a textfield based on user authentication object.
+See AuthProperty in types/Metadata.ts for options.
+          autofill: 'name',

+          // Date field only.
+Specify the format you want to use.
+See DateTimeFormat in types/Metadata.ts.
+          format: 'DD-MM-YYYY HH:mm',

+          // Date field only.
+Specify an optional minimum and/or maximum input date.
+          minDate: '01-01-2020 12:00',
+          maxDate: '01-01-2024 12:00',

+          // Number field only, specify min and/or max number
+          minValue: '10',
+          maxValue: '20',

-          // Selectable options, for the autocomplete, radio and check fieldtypes.
-Can be:
+          // Autocomplete, radio and check fields only.
+Selectable options, can be:
           // * an array of option objects like below
-          // * an API service: 'orcid', 'ror', 'geonames', 'getty', 'sheets' (autocomplete only)
+          // * an API service: 'orcid', 'ror', 'narcis', etc (autocomplete only).
+See TypeaheadAPI in types/Metadata.ts.
-          // * an array of API services ['orcid', 'ror'] (note: not sheets for now) (autocomplete only)
+          // * an array of API services ['orcid', 'ror'] (autocomplete only)
           options: [
-            // this is an options object
+            // This is an options object
             {
-              // can be a string or language object
+              // Can be a string or language object
               label: 'Some label',
-              // value is a string, gets sent to server
+              // Value is a string, gets sent to server
               value: 'some_string',
+              // Optionally set this to true, to always have this value selected.
+Autocomplete only.
+              mandatory: true,
             }
           ],